orpheuslummis/AstaVerde/tickets/003-security-slippage-protection.md

 function buyBatch(uint256 batchID, uint256 usdcAmount, uint256 tokenAmount) external
 ```
 - No protection against price changes
+- No deadline protection for transactions in mempool
 - MEV bots can front-run to trigger price increases
 - Users may pay significantly more than expected
+- Transactions sitting in mempool for days execute at stale prices
+- Poor UX during network congestion

 ## Proposed Solution
-Add a `maxPricePerToken` parameter that acts as slippage protection.
+Add both `maxPricePerToken` and `deadline` parameters for comprehensive protection.

 ### Implementation